nuxt-community/google-gtag-module/README.md

 [📖 **Release Notes**](./CHANGELOG.md)

 # Attention
 This project is looking for maintainers.
-Consider to make use of [gtm](https://github.com/nuxt-community/gtm-module):
+Please see [RFC](https://github.com/nuxt-community/gtm-module/issues/82) for future of module.

 ## Features